-Operations, Courts, and Administration Divisions.
+Operations, Courts, and Administration.

-The Recruitment and Training Unit is critical to maintaining a first rate selection process and well trained personnel and must also report directly to the Sheriff.
+The Internal Affairs Unit reports directly to the Sheriff due to the nature of their investigations.
+The Recruitment and Training Unit is critical to maintaining a first rate selection process and well trained personnel, and must also report directly to the Sheriff.